GitHub-Harrison/snake-game/README.md

 * Game size selection (small, medium, large)
 * Speed increase on X score
 * Play again button
+* Background music via youtube api
+* Game over audio via youtube api

-I plan to add more features such as audio prompts on game ending and each time the snake eats the food, as well as potential background music so the game seems less boring over long periods of playing.
+I am currently working on an audio prompt each time the snake eats the food, I then plan to move onto implementing a speed selection option similar to the game size selection but instead for the starting speed of the snake.

-Other features that could be added would be a scoreboard of local scores, a popup screen each time the game ends.